 Using IconVectors with VS Code / GitHub Copilot

 This page explains the recommended local setup for Visual Studio Code with GitHub Copilot.
+Windows and Linux can both use this workflow.

 Overview